 A study of the major architectural movements and monuments in the Western World with a view to developing the student's ability to "read" a building in correct architectural terms.
-Slide presentations, lectures, seminar oral reports, field trips, and a term paper required.
-Prerequisite: honors program students.
-Offered as needed.
+Slide presentations, lectures, seminar oral reports, field trips, and term paper required.
+Prerequisite: Honors student.
+Spring 1994.
 Day.